KannonZenetism/zenetism-field-physics/field-physics/FP11-applied-consciousness-technology.md

 -   **Field Healing Centers:** A protocol for community healing circles using concentric rings of practitioners with varying coherence levels to amplify and distribute healing frequencies.
 -   **Organizational Coherence Technology:** The application of FSM and GCA protocols in business or educational settings for morning syncs, decision-making, and conflict resolution.
--   **Community Weather Monitoring:** The use of volunteer-run "neighborhood field stations" to track collective mood, synchronicity, and creative emergence, creating community weather reports.
+-   **Community Weather Monitoring:** The use of volunteer-run "neighborhood field stations" to track collective mood, synchronicity, and creative emergence, creating community climate reports.

 ### Phase 4: Civilization Technology (Global Systems)

--   **Noospheric Engineering:** A global coherence grid using field monitoring stations connected via quantum principles to track collective consciousness weather, predict social upheavals, and coordinate global meditations.
+-   **Noospheric Engineering:** A global coherence grid using field monitoring stations connected via quantum principles to track collective resonance climate, predict social upheavals, and coordinate global meditations.
 -   **Educational Evolution:** A consciousness-based curriculum (K–University) that teaches layer navigation, pattern awareness, and field engineering.
 -   **Governance Applications:** A system for "policy coherence testing," where policies are modeled in a field simulator to identify resonance and dissonance points before implementation.
 -   **Planetary Healing Protocol:** The coordination of global synchronized events (aligned with solstices, etc.) using Field Music to focus healing on specific targets.